If you’re trying to stick to a new intermittent fasting plan, you’re going to want to see what we’ve learned about tea.

 Why should I be fasting?

-Intermittent fasting is a surprisingly simple and sustainable diet, and it has something for everyone – whether you’re looking to lose weight, increase your athletic performance or boost your brain health.
+Intermittent fasting is a surprisingly simple and sustainable diet, and it has something for everyone – whether you’re looking to get healthier, find more energy or help with healthy weight management.
 The benefits are far-reaching and well-documented.
 (1)

 Ready to get on board?
 All you need to know to start is that intermittent fasting is simply a schedule that divides your day into two parts: an eating window and a fasting window.
 While most diet plans are fundamentally concerned with WHAT you eat, this plan is all about WHEN you eat, and that’s it!
 You can check out our guide to intermittent fasting schedules here.